aladdinAlmarashly/Cloudflare-Tunnel-Client-for-Arch-MIPS/README.md

 ## Background

-I created this build to establish a Cloudflare Tunnel with my Xiaomi Router 3G, which operates on a MIPS architecture.
+I created this build to establish a Cloudflare Tunnel with my Xiaomi Router 3G running with openWRT, which operates on a MIPS architecture.
 After extensive testing and not finding any existing solutions, I successfully compiled a compatible version for MIPS architecture.

 ## Release